dobtco/wintersmith-knowledge-base/contents/articles/screendoor/your_form/designing_a_great_form.md

     [
       {
         field_type: 'number',
-        label: '# of pools cleaned'
+        label: 'How many pools did the Parks Department clean this week?'
       }
     ]
   )